mthh/smoomapy/README.rst

 .. figure:: misc/export_plot.png
    :alt: png

-   png

 The long part of the computation is done during the initialization of ``SmoothStewart`` instance (i.e. actually computing potentials).
 Some convenience methods allows to tweak and re-export the few last steps :

-***Allow to quickly redraw polygons with a new classification method (or with new interpolation functionnality)*** Availables classification methods are: "equal\_interval", "prog\_geom", "jenks", "percentiles" and "head-tail-breaks"
+**Allow to quickly redraw polygons with a new classification method (or with new interpolation functionnality)**
+Availables classification
+methods are: "equal\_interval", "prog\_geom", "jenks", "percentiles" and "head-tail-breaks"